KChristP/dynamo/notes.md

 ##Models (not yet implemented)
 planning to use dynamoose library https://github.com/automategreen/dynamoose another good option is vogels - similar but syntax is more SQL like...

+ssh to db:
+ssh -i ddbkey.pem ubuntu@ec2-52-23-186-224.compute-1.amazonaws.com

+to run server: (use forever so it doesnt close when you close your ssh window) forever start bin/www